GizemAyas517/EuclidianDistance/README.md

 type the following to the terminal:

 ```
  python euclid.py --filename filename

- #or
+ # or

  python euclid.py -f filename

  # use the flag -h or --help to learn more about the flags.
+Write the file names as they appear on screen.

+ # Example

+ python euclid.py --filename sample_input_4_4.tsv

+ python euclid.py --filename five_dimension_input

 ```
 The output file is created by the program with the name _output_sample.txt_ under the project directory.